AndrewBrownK/krusty-kache/README.md

    - test it using curl
 - Hook up the web server to the map
 - tag 1.0.0
-   - this version is MVP of homework
+   - this version is MVP
-   - everything beyond is an exercise in fun
+   - everything beyond is beyond MVP
 - Add some tests in Rust, and also measure performance
 - tag 1.0.1
 - add command line options and/or other configuration